-I am a PhD candidate at the University of Toronto in social and behavioural health sciences with a collaborative specialization in global health and a graduate associate at the Centre for Critical Development Studies.
-Co-supervised by Dr. Pat O’Campo & Dr. Theresa Enright, and committee members Dr. Erica Di Ruggiero & Dr. Arjumand Siddiqi, I am investigating the World Health Organization’s (WHO) approach to equity and implications for policy and practice, with particular attention paid to the Urban Health Equity Assessment and Response Tool (Urban HEART).
-In addition, I am part of the Takemi Program in International Health at the Harvard T. H. Chan School of Public Health working with Dr. Jesse B. Bump.
+I am a PhD candidate at the University of Toronto in social and behavioural health sciences with a collaborative specialization in global health.
+In addition, I am a graduate fellow at the School of Cities, a graduate associate at the Centre for Critical Development Studies, and associate in the Takemi Program in International Health at the Harvard T. H. Chan School of Public Health.
+My current research investigates the World Health Organization’s (WHO) approach to equity and implications for policy and practice, with particular attention paid to the Urban Health Equity Assessment and Response Tool (Urban HEART).

 Prior to beginning my doctoral studies, my work has largely been centred in public health policy, global health, and health promotion.
 For example, through my work with the WHO, I had the opportunity to discuss smoke-free cities with mayors of the Association of Southeast Asian Nations, evaluate the Healthy Cities initiative in the Western Pacific Region, design a multi-sectoral national policy in Lao PDR, among other experiences.
 I have also worked in several policy capacities for the Ontario Public Service, both at the Ministry of Health and Long-term Care and Ministry of Community and Social Services.
 I continue to consult in the field of global health, having most recently worked for the WHO Regional Office for Africa on COVID-19, and subsequently, UHC policy action.